exposit/zerowriting/lcd_screen/setup.md

 Feel free to play with the noveled.py script, it's basic, spaghetti, really untested, but I had fun writing it.
 It is cobbled together from the waveshare demo, it needs refactoring and testing badly, please read the code before you put it into use.
 Put it in the Writing folder, and it'll watch it + subfolders for changes.
 Save or create a file, and one oled will tell you how close you are to 50k and 100k in the whole folder with the changed file, and the other will show the changed file's word count vs. a goal of 3001 (or you can set it manually at the top of the file with word-goal: 2000 or whatever).
 3001 so you know it's the default.
 Buttons are (top to bottom) 15 minute timer, 25 minute timer, unassigned, and 5 minute break.
 The sprint timers use the last saved file so won't do anything if you haven't saved this session (you can save a file that's unchanged and it'll count).

 When run nohup the buttons are uninterruptible, I should probably figure out threading.

+Note when you install python libraries, do it in the format "sudo apt install python3-numpy" or whatever, not "sudo python3 -m pip install numpy", if it yells at you.
+No idea the difference.

 ## todo